LoginRadius/engineering-portal/content/nullable-csharp/index.md

 ---
+type: async
 title: "How to Work with Nullable Types in C#"
 date: "2021-01-29"
 coverImage: "coverimage.jpg"
 author: "Hemant Manwani"
-tags: ["C#","Nullable"]
+tags: ["C#", "Nullable"]
 description: "Nullable is a term in C# that allows an extra value null to be owned by a form.
 We will learn in this article how to work with Nullable types in C#."
 ---

-In C#, We have majorly two types of data types *Value* and *Reference* type.
+In C#, We have majorly two types of data types _Value_ and _Reference_ type.
 We can not assign a null value directly to the Value data type.
 In this case, C# 2.0 provides us the Nullable types to assign a value data type to null.

 ## What is Nullable types?

 As described above, The Nullable types used to assign the null value to the value data type.
 That means we can assign a null value directly to a variable of the value data type.
 We can declare null value using `Nullable<T>` where `T` is a type like an int, float, bool, etc.

 Nullable types represent the Null value as well the actual range of that data type.
 Like the **int** data type can hold the value from `-2147483648` to `2147483647` but a **Nullable int** can hold the value `null` and range from `-2147483648` to `2147483647`